 Variations on the one-time classroom model include:

-- A video john school in which a DVDI is presented to arrested johns in various locations
+- A video john school in which a DVD is presented to arrested johns while they await processing (Cook County, IL)

-- A “roadside john school,” involving a condensed presentation given to men suspected of soliciting but who are not arrested
+- A “roadside john school,” involved a condensed presentation given to men suspected of soliciting but who were not arrested (Tucson, AZ ; 1998-1999)

 Overview of John School Programs in the U.S.